 What does the Gambah-dancing Bali cowboy do when

-his us-by-date comes around; tourist arrivals drop and its harder to
+his use-by-date comes around, tourist arrivals drop and it's harder

 island in search of pleasure?

 What does the old gigolo who cannot bring himself to flash a shit eaters

 grin - as required of a waiter at a five-star Kuta beach hotel - do

 when he has to compete with younger Gambah-dancing cowboys for the attention

 What does the middle-aged Bali cowboy do when he has been jilted by